 Note: the total time spent in homework over a week for a student in Year 7 should not exceed 6 hours.
 Parents are encouraged to contact the teacher of a given subject if they have concerns about the amount homework (too much or too little) being set for their son.

 Non-Completion of Homework

-If students consistently fail to complete homework, teachers will usually contact parents by letter, phone or a note in the student’s book.
+If students consistently fail to complete homework, teachers will contact parents by email, letter or phone.
 Prior to contacting parents, teachers use a variety of techniques to encourage students to complete homework.
-For example, providing time in school hours (eg at lunch) where some or all homework can be completed or imposing a school service penalty on the student.
+For example, providing time in school hours (for example at lunch time) or withdrawing students from the College sport program.